-WHEREAS, the Westminster Housing Authority owns property at 3915 W. 73rd Avenue, known as the Rodeo Market Community Arts Center (Exhibit 1), and the City owns property at 7287 Lowell Boulevard that serves as a community theater (Exhibit 2), that can serve to support arts and culture-related programming; and
+WHEREAS, the WHA owns property at 3915 W. 73rd Avenue, and the City owns property at 7287 Lowell Boulevard, and 7225 Bradburn Boulevard that can serve to support arts and culture-related programming; and,

 WHEREAS, the City, WHA and SWAG desire to continue working in partnership to further promote the arts as a means of facilitating revitalization of the South Westminster community.